neuroticAxolotl/pulsar/README.md

 - more bosses
 - animations and other polish
 - figure out if there's a way to make the web version centered

+### todo:
+- add patterns to a group, delete all on scene change